ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

 <br>
 <br>
 <br>
-*See the Veritone [aiWARE Ambassador Program Terms and Conditions](https://s3.amazonaws.com/static.veritone.com/terms/aiWAREAmbassadorProgramTerms.pdf) for further details.
+*See the Veritone <a href="https://s3.amazonaws.com/static.veritone.com/terms/aiWAREAmbassadorProgramTerms.pdf">aiWARE Ambassador Program Terms and Conditions</a> for further details.
 By participating in the program, you agree to these program terms.